jaymell/nodeCf/README.md

 ### Required variables:
 * environment -- this must be passed on command line as first argument to command; its name must match the name of your environment variables file
+* stacks -- these must either be passed on command line or defined in your environments file(s); it is an array of stacks which must be run -- order matters
 * region -- this must be passed on command line; currently defaults to us-east-1 if not specified
 * account -- your AWS account number
 * application -- this can be anything, but the name of your repository is a good default; it is used for naming and uniquely identifying resources